 Denisha is a student office assistant at the Global Office.
-She is currently a junior at Mason majoring in global affairs.
+She is currently a senior at Mason majoring in global affairs.
 In her free time, she loves to volunteer, draw, read, write horrible poetry and even worse prose, and travel.
-In the future, she plans to work for in the nonprofit sector in or in media production.
+In the future, she plans to work for the nonprofit sector in or in media production.

 Erica Yoo is Korea Programs Office Assistant and joined the Office of Global Strategy in August 2012.
 She is currently studying Tourism and Events Management at Mason and will be graduating in May 2013.
 She mainly engages in scheduling and planning meetings related to Songdo Korea Campus.
 She loves to learn about different cultures, food, languages, etc. She has learned Spanish for over four years in college and hopes to continue learning more languages.
 She hopes to plan international meetings and conferences in the future to reach more diverse people and go global!